qu1j0t3/bnl_titan/TITAN2.md

     Syntax:             NOT R

 The following three opcodes are open for future extension.
-Possibilities are *increment, decrement, shift right,* or *add carry bit.* Note that the latter would simplify long arithmetic and also allow a simple implementation of bit rotates.
+Possibilities are *increment, decrement, shift right,* or *add carry bit.* Note that the latter would simplify long arithmetic, long shifts, and byte sized rotates.
+Long arithmetic would be important to C (operations on values larger than a byte).

     0 1 0 1  0 1  D D
     0 1 0 1  1 0  D D